Liverpool will continue with their pre-season training camp in Austria despite the country being added to the UK's quarantine list this weekend.

 The government announced on Thursday that Austria would be added to the list from 4am on Saturday, August 22, prompting fears the Reds would have to cancel their camp and return back to the UK before the deadline.

-But according to the Standard Sport & Echo, Liverpool will complete their preparations with Austria and apply for an exemption because they are considered elite athletes with matches scheduled during their time in the region.
+But according to the Standard Sport and Echo, Liverpool will complete their preparations with Austria and apply for an exemption because they are considered elite athletes with matches scheduled during their time in the region.

 It means Liverpool's scheduled pre-season friendlies against RB Salzburg on Saturday and VfB Stuttgart on Tuesday will go ahead as planned.